gillarkod/panopuppet/README.md

 When the user logs in he or she will only be able to see the results of the puppetdb query you specified for that group.

+## Superuser and staff groups
+It is possible to make sure that all users in a specific group are allowed to log in to the admin page and see all nodes by using the two below config options:
+LDAP_SUPERUSER_GRP: 'cn=superuser,ou=groups,dc=example,dc=com'
+LDAP_STAFF_GRP:
+  - 'cn=staff,ou=groups,dc=example,dc=com'
+  - 'cn=admin,ou=groups,dc=example,dc=com'

+You can specify them as a normal string or by specifying them as a list.

 ## Member of Multiple Groups
 If a user is a member of multiple groups which have restrictions set for each one each rule found will be added in an puppetDB  OR operator, like so. `["and", ["or", [rule1],[rule2]]]`